CRISS-Software-Recruitment-2024/task-1/README.md

 # task-1

+IMPORTANT NOTE: The tutorial at https://github.com/CRISS-Robotics/learn-ros is a pre-requisite for this task.
+If you haven't completed the tutorial, do that first.

 Task 1: Publisher and Subscriber in ROS

 When you run ```rostopic list``` while the robot simulation is running, you see an output similar to the following: